Code | Name | Description |

 CB | Carbonate coats | Precipitated calcium carbonate (CaCO3).
 Usually pale-coloured, and reactive to HCl. |

-Pans form when particular chemicals precipitate out of the soil solution and cement a layer of mineral particles (perhaps as a further accumulation and joining together of coatings and/or concentrations), or when particular particle size distributions and/or shape range become very tightly packed.
-Many pans are diagnostic in the NZSC.
+Pans form when particular chemical compounds precipitate out of the soil solution and cement a layer of mineral particles (perhaps as a further accumulation and joining together of coatings and/or concentrations), or when particular particle size distributions and/or shape range become very tightly packed.
+Many pans are diagnostic layers in the New Zealand Soil Classification, because they can form a barrier to plant root growth or water movement.

 Pans can be described in detail in terms of type, thickness, continuity, structure, strength and cementation.
 Pans comprise distinct horizons, so their thickness is defined using horizon boundaries.
-Their strength and cementation are assessed using Table 18.1 and Table 18.9.
-Codes for type, continuity and structure are given below.
+Their strength and cementation are assessed using Table 17.1 and Table 17.9.
+Codes for type, continuity and structure are given below in Table 16.4, Table 16.5, and Table 16.6.
 Note that continuity can only be observed in large pits or exposures.

 Code | Name | Description | Horizon |